 Bonnie Bissonette, Director, Education Abroad and International Safety ▾

 (410) 706-6331 | firstname.lastname@example.org

-Bonnie Bissonette, MA is the Director of the Student Center for Global Education at the University of Maryland, Baltimore since March 2012.
-She works to strengthen international opportunities for students at all seven schools at the university by working collaboratively with faculty and staff.
+Bonnie Bissonette, MA, EdD, has been the director of the Student Center for Global Education at the University of Maryland, Baltimore since March 2012.
+She works to strengthen international opportunities for students at all seven schools at the University by working collaboratively with faculty and staff.
 Bonnie works to develop processes and procedures, appropriate safety and security mechanisms, and other logistics relevant to student international experiences.

-Before coming to UMB, Bonnie was the Associate Dean of Business and International Education at North Central Technical College in Wausau, Wisconsin for 10 years, and prior to that, was a U.S. Foreign Service Officer (Management), serving for 13 years at U.S. Embassies in England, Madagascar, Mauritius, Eritrea and Qatar.
-Bonnie served on the Board of Directors of NAFSA-Association of International Educators (2008-2011) and is a frequent presenter on international education leadership topics.
-At present, Bonnie is serving as a public member of the governing body of the Commission on English Language Program Accreditation (CEA).
-She received her BA at the University of St. Thomas in St. Paul, MN; her MA at George Washington University in Washington, DC; and is currently pursuing her EdD at the University of Minnesota.
+Before coming to UMB, Bissonette was the associate dean of Business and International Education at North Central Technical College in Wausau, Wis., for 10 years, and, prior to that, a U.S. foreign service officer (management), serving for 13 years at U.S. embassies in England, Madagascar, Mauritius, Eritrea, and Qatar.
+She served on the board of directors of NAFSA-Association of International Educators (2008-2011) and is a frequent presenter on international education leadership topics.
+At present, she is serving as a public member of the governing body of the Commission on English Language Program Accreditation (CEA).
+She received her BA at the University of St. Thomas in St. Paul, Minn.; her MA at George Washington University in Washington, D.C.; and her EdD at the University of Minnesota.